Yemen: Houthi drone 'hits Saudi arms depot' | DW | 21.05.2019

 Read more: In Yemen war, coalition forces rely on German arms and technology

-Earlier this month, Saudi Arabia claimed that two of its oil tankers were targeted in a "sabotage attack" off the coast of the United Arab Emirates (UAE) on May 12.
-The UAE is investigating the alleged attack near its waters.
+Earlier this month, Saudi Arabia claimed that two of its oil tankers were targeted in a "sabotage attack" off the coast of the United Arab Emirates (UAE).
+The UAE is investigating the alleged attack near its waters, which also targeted two other tankers.

 Tehran denied involvement in either operation.